Electa-Git/StochasticPowerModels.jl/README.md

 ## Core Problem Specification

-* Stochastic Optimal Power Flow for AC and AC/DC grids with RES
+* Stochastic Optimal Power Flow (SOPF) for AC and AC/DC grids with RES
-* Risk-based Stochastic Optimal Power Flow for AC and AC/DC grids with RES
+* Risk-based SOPF for AC and AC/DC grids with RES
-* Stochastic Optimal Transmission Switching for AC and AC/DC grids with RES
+* Stochastic Optimal Transmission Switching (SOTS) for AC and AC/DC grids with RES

 ## Core Network Formulation